 Recognize that urban issues cannot be addressed without addressing human rights.
-Slum upgrading works best when inclusion is at the heart of the approach and relationships are fostered between different stakeholders and interventions to and relationships are fostered between different stakeholders and interventions promote the right networks of people and links between activities.
+Slum upgrading works best when inclusion is at the heart of the approach and relationships are fostered between different stakeholders and interventions to promote the right networks of people and links between activities.